SSG-DRD-IOT/intel_retail_workshop/Explore_OpenVINO.md

-## Explore Intel® OpenVINO™ toolkit Samples
+## Explore  OpenVINO™ toolkit Samples
 ### Introduction
 The OpenVINO™ toolkit is a comprehensive toolkit for quickly developing applications and Solutions that emulate human vision.
 Based on Convolutional Neural Networks (CNNs), the Toolkit extends computer vision workloads across Intel® hardware, maximizing performance.
 ### The OpenVINO™ toolkit: